Sept. 12, 2019

-As we begin a new academic year, it is important that our faculty and staff are informed related to relevant laws, regulations, and University policies affecting how the University and its employees engage in political discourse, and interact with government officials and political candidates.
+As we begin a new academic year, I write, as I do each year, to remind faculty, staff and administrators about relevant laws, regulations and University policies affecting how the University and its employees engage in political discourse.
+This includes the ways in which the University and its employees may interact with government officials and political candidates.

-In your role as an employee of the institution, it is important that you are aware of all relevant policies, ethics laws, and regulations that affect how the University may interact with public officials at all levels of government.
-Accordingly, the information below provides guidance concerning relevant laws, regulations, and University policies affecting how the University and its employees can engage with government officials and political candidates.
+The information below provides guidance on relevant laws, regulations and University policies affecting how the University and its employees can engage with government officials and political candidates.

-Please direct any questions about this memorandum or the issues contained herein to Abby Perer in the Office of University Counsel at 315.443.9732 or firstname.lastname@example.org.
+Please direct any questions about this memorandum or the issues contained herein to the Office of Government Relations at 315.443.3919 or firstname.lastname@example.org.

 A. Partisan Political Activity